-Moving your body helps healthier living because it can boost your mood, create stronger bones, and promote productivity!
+Moving your body encourages healthier living because it can boost your mood, create stronger bones, and promote productivity!

 5. Learn a New Skill

-Learning new skills encompasses a few healthy things to do today.
-Challenge your brain!
+Learning new skills is one of the most energizing healthy things to do today.
+You can challenge your brain, for example!
 There could be something you’ve yearned to learn or a habit to hire.

 A few quick but effective options include sewing, watching surf videos, starting a new book genre, a new language, or planting a tree in the backyard with your family.
 You can also read something out of the ordinary to spark your brain activity such as what are greenhouse gases?

 During quarantine, I learned quite a bit about myself through new skills.
 I started knitting a washcloth (it’s the best I could do), learned the basics of French, and beat my previous running times, all the while becoming a stronger version of myself.

 According to Gen Kelsang Nyema, a Buddhist nun, being happy is a mindset; “we all want to have a good day, every day” but it’s a choice that comes from within.